Paddy McNair

-Patrick James Coleman McNair (born 27 April 1995) is a Northern Irish professional footballer who plays as a defender or a midfielder for Championship club Middlesbrough and the Northern Ireland national team.
+Patrick James Coleman McNair (born 27 April 1995) is a Northern Irish professional footballer who plays as a centre-back or right-back for Major League Soccer club San Diego FC and the Northern Ireland national team.

 McNair signed for Manchester United in 2011 and made his professional debut for them in the Premier League in September 2014.
 In August 2016, McNair joined Sunderland with Donald Love in a joint transfer deal for £5.5 million.
 Two years later, he signed for Middlesbrough.

 Having represented Northern Ireland at under-17, under-19 and under-21 levels, McNair made his senior debut for Northern Ireland in March 2015.
 He was selected in their squad at UEFA Euro 2016, where they reached the Round of 16.

 Club career

 Manchester United

 Born in Ballyclare, County Antrim, McNair began playing with Ballyclare Colts and was first discovered by Manchester United's Northern Ireland-based scout, Tony Coulter, when McNair was 12, and began travelling to train with United during his school holidays.
 He eventually signed for the club in 2011, having impressed the club scouts in a midfield role for Ballyclare Colts, but was later converted into a defender by United youth coach Paul McGuinness.
 While making the transition from midfield to defence, McNair was frequently compared to Michael Carrick by McGuinness.

 McNair made his senior debut for United on 27 September 2014 against West Ham United in a 2–1 victory in the Premier League at Old Trafford, starting the game due to an injury crisis in defence.
 He was praised by fans and manager Louis van Gaal for his solid defending in that match, including a vital headed clearance while United were down to 10 men.

 Despite McNair's inexperience in England's top division, Manchester United won all of the first four matches when McNair was in the starting line-up.
 On 4 January 2015, McNair was in the starting line-up for a FA Cup third round tie with Yeovil Town which concluded with a 2–0 result, playing as a right-back in a 3–5–2 formation.
 He started again in the same formation and role for a later round of the tournament against Cambridge United that ended 3–0.
 Following his impressive performance, Van Gaal publicly praised McNair and claimed that he could go on and establish himself as the new Gary Neville, suggesting he could be a regular in that position for the next decade.
 On 10 February 2015, he signed a new contract with Manchester United, keeping him at the club until June 2017.

-On 28 November 2015, after being kept out of the starting lineup by the consistency and form of Manchester United's back four, McNair made his first start of the 2015–16 season for Manchester United alongside team-mates Daley Blind and Chris Smalling in a three-man defence against Leicester City.
+On 28 November 2015, after being kept out of the starting line-up by the consistency and form of Manchester United's back four, McNair made his first start of the 2015–16 season for Manchester United alongside team-mates Daley Blind and Chris Smalling in a three-man defence against Leicester City.
 The match ended in a 1–1 draw.